shellspec/website/index.md

 End
 ```

-### 3. Fast testing
+### 3. Fast testing and high portability

+"Fast" has two meanings.
+Testing cycles is fast, Execution speed is fast.

 If failed your tests, display error with the line number.
-You can re-run the
-failed tests with the line number.
+You can re-run the failed tests with the line number.

 <script src="https://asciinema.org/a/256058.js" id="asciicast-256058" async data-cols="100" data-rows="24"></script>